jk2500/handwriting/DEPLOY_CELERY_RENDER.md

 - Ensure environment variables are correctly set
 - Verify that Redis and PostgreSQL are accessible from Render
 - Check if the Celery worker can import all required modules
+- **Note**: Including TeX Live increases the Docker image size significantly and may lead to longer build times.

 ## Maintenance